Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/03-DataAndMethods.md

 combat this weakness by confidently estimating the quality table using a
 \ac{DNN}.
 Eqn. \ref{eqn:q-alg} shows the original formulation of the Q-learning algorithm.
-The algorithm replaces the quality value for the current state action pair $(s, a)$ with the sum of the current quality estimate $Q(s, a)$ and the learning rate adjusted reward $r$ and estimated future reward $Q(s', a')$ from the next state $s'$ over all possible actions
+The algorithm replaces the quality value for the current state-action pair $(s, a)$ with the sum of the current quality estimate $Q(s, a)$ and the learning rate adjusted reward $r$ and estimated future reward $Q(s', a')$ from the next state $s'$ over all possible actions
 $a' \in \mathcal{A}$.